 Students must successfully complete 85 credit hours to be eligible for graduation (among other requirements described here).
 During fall and spring semesters, 2-credit courses meet for 110 minutes per week for 13 weeks, plus a final exam, and 3-credit courses meet for 165 minutes per week for 13 weeks, plus a final exam.
 Courses that meet over a shorter number of weeks meet for a proportionately larger number of minutes each week.
 In order to adequately prepare for class, students are assigned advance reading and other work that would typically take 110 minutes of out-of-class preparation time for each 55 minutes of class time.

-A faculty member may adopt a more specific or stricter attendance policy provided that the policy and the penalty for a violation are announced in writing (Blackboard posting is acceptable) at the beginning of the course (and no later than the first week of classes).
-In any event, the Director of Registration and Enrollment shall initiate enforcement action against a student once the faculty member provides the Director with documentation of the student’s absences, a copy of the faculty member’s written notice informing the student of his or her attendance policy violation as well as the imposed penalty, and if applicable, a copy of the faculty member’s announcement of a more specific or stricter attendance policy.
+Except for accommodations required by law, a faculty member may adopt a more specific or stricter attendance policy provided that the policy and the penalty for a violation are announced in writing (posting on the course website is acceptable) at the beginning of the course (and no later than the first week of classes).
+In any event, the Director of Registration and Enrollment shall initiate enforcement action against a student leading to a student’s involuntary withdrawal from a course once the faculty member provides the Director with documentation of the student’s absences, a copy of the faculty member’s written notice informing the student of their attendance policy violation, as well as the imposed penalty, and, if applicable, a copy of the faculty member’s announcement of a more specific or stricter attendance policy.

 After completion of the first year of law school, a JD student may take one course each semester on an audit basis.